BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 // Use the following methods to update the header or footer item separately. wrapper?.notifyHeaderItemChanged() wrapper?.notifyFooterItemChanged()
+// Going further, you can manually use the following method
+// to determine whether there is a head and last layout. val hasHeaderView = wrapper?.hasHeaderView == true val hasFooterView = wrapper?.hasFooterView == true
 ```

 Returning to the issue we mentioned earlier, methods like `RecyclerView.scrollToPosition` and `RecyclerView.smoothScrollToPosition` will also be affected.